 Diatomaceous earth has been known to protect pets, and can even be used as a treatment for:

-You can either apply food grade DE as topical treatment, or can be used in small doses in food.
+You can either apply food-grade DE as a topical treatment, or can be used in small doses in food.

-Always use caution when using new products on your pets, and consult your vet before introducing DE to your pet’s diet.
+Always use caution when using new products on your pets.
+Consult your vet before introducing DE to your pet’s diet.

-If your pet is known to have dry or sensitive skin, do not use DE as a topical treatment as it may further irritate their skin.
-For this reason, DE is not recommended for reptiles, as it dries out their skin.
+If your pet is known to have dry or sensitive skin, do not use diatomaceous earth as a topical treatment as it may further irritate their skin.
+Diatomaceous earth is not recommended for reptiles, as it dries out their skin.

-It is not known to be toxic to wildlife.
-The exceptions to this are reptiles and bees.
+It is not known to be toxic to most wildlife aside from reptiles and bees.
 If you want to use a natural product to protect your garden, try using neem oil or cedarwood oil.

 What Products Use Diatomaceous Earth?

-As mentioned, most diatomaceous earth will normally come in a dust form and will require additional products to apply it such as puffers, or traps.
-Be sure to look for food grade level DE, and read and follow the label of any product you’re using.
+Most diatomaceous earth normally comes in a dust form.
+You’ll need additional tools to safely apply it such as puffers or brushes.
+Be sure to look for food-grade level DE, and read and follow the label of any product you’re using.

 Diatomaceous Earth vs Other Products

 There are lots of products out there to help you ward off pests.
-Let’s look at some other naturally formulated products that compare to DE.
+Let’s look at some other naturally formulated products that compare to diatomaceous earth.

 Diatomaceous Earth vs Boric Acid

-If you’re unsure about the different kinds of DE and want to err on the side of caution to ensure you don’t break any laws, or unintentionally harm something, try boric acid.
+If you’re unsure about the different kinds of diatomaceous earth and want to err on the side of caution, try boric acid.
 This product does not have the laws and restrictions DE has, so you’ll be safe every time.

-Differentiating between all the different grades and formulations can be difficult.
+Differentiating between all the different grades and formulations of diatomaceous earth can be difficult.
 Boric acid only has one formulation, and you can achieve similar results with the same pests.

 If you’re unsure if DE products are the right solution to protect against pests, call a local exterminator at (833) 431-0401 to see what other solutions they recommend.